cavaunpeu/willwolf.io-source/content/articles/mean-field-variational-bayes.md

 \end{align*}
 $$

-Finally, this expression, i.e. the ELBO, reaches its minimum when:
+Finally, per this expression, the ELBO reaches its minimum when:

 $$
 \begin{align*}